umar-7w4/Memory-Game/README.md

 - Introducing a timer and score system.
 - Implementing different themes and image sets.

-## Contributing

-Contributions, ideas, and feedback are highly appreciated.
-Please read the `CONTRIBUTING.md` file for guidelines on contributing to this project.

 ## License

 This project is licensed under the @2023 Umar Mohammad